kuansenlin/nested_and_spin_resolved_Wilson_loop/README.md

 # nested_and_spin_resolved_Wilson_loop

+**Implemented by Kuan-Sen Lin, Benjamin J. Wieder, and Barry Bradlyn**

 This package is an extension of the original [PythTB](https://www.physics.rutgers.edu/pythtb/), developed and mantained by Sinisa Coh (University of California at Riverside), David Vanderbilt (Rutgers University) and [others](https://www.physics.rutgers.edu/pythtb/about.html#history).
 All credit of the essential implementation goes to the original developers.
 For documentation, please visit the [PythTB page](https://www.physics.rutgers.edu/pythtb/usage.html), as the interface is identical.